 - Armor-Piercing Slap: One Played for Laughs from Casey to Jane when she's mooning over George.
 Later on, Jane herself gives one to Kevin after she finds out about the article.

 - Atomic F-Bomb: Jane becomes so pissed off about the fact that Kevin sent her flowers instead of George that she leaves the party temporarily to scream one in the hallway.
-The consequence that follows moments after could very well be a Crowning Moment of Funny.

 - Anguished Declaration of Love: Jane couples George's with a "quitting my job" speech, then gives Kevin a real one minutes later.

 - Big Apple Sauce: Set in New York, with the wedding to be held in Central Park.